Meet the Faculty of our Drama Department

 Caroline Howarth BA, MA, MFA

-Caroline is an assistant professor of Drama and Chair of Fine Arts.
+Caroline is an Associate Professor of Drama and Chair of Fine Arts.
 She teaches improvisation, theatre for young audiences, directing, and acting.
-She has directed many productions for Concordia including The Glorious 12th, The Resistible Rise of Arturo Ui, Unity (1918), the musical Seussical and the opera Dido and Aeneas and the Edmonton premiere of The Dada Play.
+She has directed many productions for Concordia including The Resistible Rise of Arturo Ui, Unity (1918), the musical Seussical, the opera Dido and Aeneas and the Edmonton premiere of The Dada Play.
 Caroline is a founding co-director of Concrete Theatre, Edmonton’s only professional theatre for young audiences.
 For Concrete Theatre, she has directed and facilitated many projects including the Sterling Award winning The Shape Of A Girl, The Sprouts Festival of New Plays for Kids and Paper Song, which was nominated for a Dora Award in Toronto.
 Caroline also works in opera.
 She directed Suor Angelica for Opera Nuova, The Y2K Blackdeath Oratorio for Edmonton Opera and is a core member of the Ordo Collective, a new group dedicated to performing works by, for and about women.
 Caroline is currently working on a new music theatre piece for families performed in sung English and ASL called Songs My Mother Never Sung Me by Dave Clarke.
 This unique show will premiere at the 2019 SOUND OFF Deaf Theatre Festival.

 Dr. Randy Ritz BEd, MFA, PhD